Question

 More Idioms and Phrases Questions

 - Select the most appropriate meaning of the given idiom.
-In one's element
+At your beck and call

 - Modify (something) to suit a particular individual or task.